 I actually would recommend a train trip of this nature to just about anyone, and here are my reasons why:

 1. Russia is one big expanse of land

-The Trans-Siberian, from Moscow to Vladivostok, lasts for around 6 days, and if you choose to go the Trans-Mongolian, you’re looking at 7 days.
+The Trans-Siberian, from Moscow to Vladivostok, lasts for around six days, and if you choose to go the Trans-Mongolian, you're looking at seven days.

-To get around the country and to some of the cities along the way, the train just makes it easier, and maybe even cheaper.
+To get around the country and to some of the cities along the way, the train makes it easier and maybe even cheaper.